Where top-down approaches have failed, local communities are ready to lead a new way.

 Possibilities, not conditions.

-Rawa funds initiatives from small-to-medium-sized Palestinian organizations and unregistered groups.
+Rawa supports initiatives from small-to-medium-sized Palestinian organizations and unregistered groups.

 Tools + Strategies